seagullmark/anglers-study-group/1213/README_fms-docker-setup.md

 # COPY . /install/

-# document the ports that should be
+# document the ports that may be
 # published when filemaker server
 # is installed
 EXPOSE 80